 We saw evidence that the dentists justified, graded and reported on the radiographs they took.
 The provider carried out radiography audits every year following current guidance and legislation.

-Clinical staff completed continuing professional development (CPD) in respect of dental radiography.
+The principal dentists confirmed that all clinical staff completed continuing professional development (CPD) in respect of dental radiography.
+Evidence of staff training had not been uploaded to the practice's new electronic governance system.